 1. Know how your dogs learn

-Some dogs are quick to learn but there are also breeds that require more patience when it comes to mastering commands.
-Before fully engaging with dog training, it’s best if you can do your research first.Dogs also learn differently from humans.
+Dogs also learn differently from humans.
 They can only assimilate and associate things that are currently happening.
-If you find gnawed parts of your furniture that were clearly done a few hours ago, your dog will not understand what he did wrong no matter what consequences you lay out.
-To help with your dog’s learning, you should catch and reprimand him while he’s doing a bad behavior.
+If you find gnawed parts of your furniture that were clearly done a few hours ago, your dog will not understand what he did wrong, no matter what consequences you lay out.
+To help your dog learn, you should catch and reprimand him while he’s on his bad behavior.

 2. Take violence off of the equation

-Consistency means implementing the same rules no matter who issues the command and where.
-It involves having everyone at home comply with what’s expected of your dog.If you train your dog not to bark or jump at you but your children encourage him to do so, it will create confusion on the consequences of his behavior.
-He may avoid barking and jumping around you but he may continue doing them when around others.
+If you train your dog not to bark or jump at you, but your children encourage him to do so, it will create confusion about the consequences of his behavior.
+He may avoid barking and jumping around you, but he may continue doing them when around others.

 4. Keep training sessions short

-Not sure what to do and where to start?
+What to do and where to start?
 You can purchase this book from Amazon for only $2.99.

 Here are some reviews by real people: